-Thanks to significant grant funding from the National Lottery Heritage Fund and Art Fund, the museum has been able to purchase a fine watercolour of Malmesbury Abbey by J M W Turner.
-This will not be on display until further notice.
+Thanks to significant grant funding from the National Lottery Heritage Fund and the Art Fund, the Athelstan Museum has been able to purchase a fine watercolour of Malmesbury Abbey by Joseph Mallord William Turner.
+This will be on display as soon as the museum reopens.
+With the current Government ‘roadmap’ this will be on 20th May.

-Not only does this picture enhance the museum’s existing collection of Malmesbury related art, it also offers opportunities for us to run programmes and events aimed at celebrating, and engaging more people with, the town’s heritage and culture.
+This picture enhances the museum’s existing collection of Malmesbury related art; including works by Thomas Hearne who influenced Turner himself.
+A rotating exhibition will accompany the Turner watercolour in the Athelstan Museum’s mezzanine gallery.
+Critically this acquisition also offers opportunities for us to run programmes and events aimed at celebrating; and engaging more people with; the town’s rich heritage and culture.

 Here you can listen to an interview with museum volunteer Sue Poolman, telling the story of the Turner and its acquisition by the museum.